Insurance Continuing Education: Connecticut

 If you’re a property, casualty, or personal lines producer, you must complete a one-time three-hour course to sell flood insurance, part of the CE training requirements established by the Federal Emergency Management Agency’s National Flood Insurance Program.

-To comply with Connecticut’s annuity suitability regulations, if you’re planning to sell annuities, you will need to take a one-time four-hour class (the state considers you to have fulfilled this requirement if you’ve already taken a similar class in another state).
+If you’re planning to sell annuities, you will need to take a one-time 4-hour class (the state considers you to have fulfilled this requirement if you’ve already taken a similar class in another state).
+This is required to comply with Connecticut’s annuity suitability regulations.